BSidesCDMX/bsidescdmx.github.io/about.md

 	<div class="row">
   		<div class="col-sm-2"><img src='../pictures/Yael.png' class='avatar' /></div>
   		<div class="col-sm-10">
   			<a href="https://twitter.com/zkvL7"> Yael</a> is a Cyber ​​Security professional who's really into new technologies, information security, coding and research regarding new stuff.
-He's been working professionally within the Cyber ​​Security Industry for different organizations and he's been speaker at conferences in Las Vegas, USA; Manchester U.K. and Quebec, Canada which are the reasons why do you want to bring this experience to Mexico City.
+He's been working professionally within the Cyber ​​Security Industry for different organizations and he's been speaker at conferences in Las Vegas, USA; Manchester U.K. and Quebec, Canada which are the reasons why he wants to bring this experience to Mexico City.
   		</div>
 	</div>
 </div>